SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: Evaluation

 \subsubsection{Example Scenario}

-An example scenario from highway-env is shown in Fig.~\ref{fig:highenv-ini}, where DiLu fails to account for the dynamic coupling between ego vehicle braking and the distance to the preceding vehicle, resulting in a rear-end crash at simulation step $8$ (cf. Fig.~\ref{fig:highenv-dilu}).
-This issue is mitigated by \textsc{SanDRA} through set-based prediction of surrounding obstacles, which considers possible emergency braking maneuvers of the preceding vehicle during decision-making.
-Since the ego vehicle is initially too close to the preceding vehicle (cf.~Fig.~\ref{fig:highenv-ini}), it first executes a series of fail-safe actions to create sufficient space before following the LLM-planned actions (cf.~Figs.~\ref{fig:highenv-ours} and \ref{fig:highenv-ours-rule}).
-When formalized traffic rules are incorporated in the verification process, this phase is prolonged (cf.~Fig.~\ref{fig:highenv-ours-rule}) to satisfy additional safe-distance requirements in the rule R\_G1 (cf.~(\ref{eq:rg1})).
+An example scenario from highway-env was shown in Fig.~\ref{fig:highenv-ini}, where DiLu failed to account for the dynamic coupling between ego vehicle braking and the distance to the preceding vehicle, resulting in a rear-end crash at simulation step $8$ (cf. Fig.~\ref{fig:highenv-dilu}).
+This issue was mitigated by \textsc{SanDRA} through set-based prediction of surrounding obstacles, which considered possible emergency braking maneuvers of the preceding vehicle during decision-making.
+Since the ego vehicle was initially too close to the preceding vehicle (cf.~Fig.~\ref{fig:highenv-ini}), it first executed a series of fail-safe actions to create sufficient space before following the LLM-planned actions (cf.~Figs.~\ref{fig:highenv-ours} and \ref{fig:highenv-ours-rule}).
+When formalized traffic rules were incorporated in the verification process, this phase was prolonged (cf.~Fig.~\ref{fig:highenv-ours-rule}) to satisfy additional safe-distance requirements in the rule R\_G1 (cf.~(\ref{eq:rg1})).

-To quantify the extent to which the ego vehicle complies with or violates the three traffic rules in MTL, we additionally present the robustness \cite[Sec.~VI]{nomoretraffic} of trajectories obtained from the example scenarios in Fig.~\ref{fig:robustness}.
-A positive robustness value indicates satisfaction of the rules, whereas a negative value indicates violation.
+To quantify the extent to which the ego vehicle complied with or violated the three traffic rules in MTL, we additionally presented the robustness \cite[Sec.~VI]{nomoretraffic} of trajectories obtained from the example scenarios in Fig.~\ref{fig:robustness}.
+A positive robustness value indicated satisfaction of the rules, whereas a negative value indicated violation.
 The larger the absolute value of the robustness, the stronger the satisfaction or violation of the rules.
-For a systematic measure of robustness for the general traffic rules in Sec.~\ref{subsec:rule_intro}, we refer the readers to \cite{YuanfeiLinMPR}.
-Without explicitly considering rules in decision-making, DiLu exhibits a high degree of violations from the very beginning, ultimately leading to a collision.
-In contrast, safety verification using set-based predictions in \textsc{SanDRA} improves rule compliance of the ego vehicle from the very beginning.
-Moreover, the variant that incorporates formalized traffic rules achieves the highest robustness in rule compliance on average across scenarios.
+For a systematic measure of robustness for the general traffic rules in Sec.~\ref{subsec:rule_intro}, we refer the reader to \cite{YuanfeiLinMPR}.
+Without explicitly considering rules in decision-making, DiLu exhibited a high degree of violations from the very beginning, ultimately leading to a collision.
+In contrast, safety verification using set-based predictions in \textsc{SanDRA} improved rule compliance of the ego vehicle from the very beginning.
+Moreover, the variant that incorporated formalized traffic rules achieved the highest robustness in rule compliance on average across scenarios.